Katermukke/Results-summary-component/README.md

 # Hi Legends 👋

-Creation of a challenge on the Frontend Mentor website.
+Creation of a new challenge on the Frontend Mentor website.

 ## The challenge